 Being pregnant and having your first baby is a once-in-a-lifetime event.
 It can be highly joyful and empowering and, at the same time, overwhelming and scary.
 I found it extremely helpful in those moments to inform myself in any possible way about the rapidly changing aspects of my life while also remaining open to changes.

-All these five books for new parents I talked about in this article helped me understand what parenting and motherhood are about.
+All these five books for new parents I talked about in this article helped me understand parenting and motherhood.
 How I, as a woman, have changed to support this new soul that has just begun his unique journey through this life. books for new parents books for new parents

 You lovely women have all the power and strength you need inside you to navigate these moments with grace and love.
 I hope the books mentioned in this article will offer you gentle support and guidance in your beautiful experience.
 I encourage you always to have faith in yourself and trust your gut.